gitmoni-crypto/gitmoni/README.md

-# GitMoni — Development Branch
+# GitMoni — GitHub-Based Cryptocurrency

+**GitMoni** is a cryptocurrency built on GitHub where users earn tokens by starring the repository.
+It uses GitHub's infrastructure for trust, identity, and transaction storage.tMoni — Development Branch

 This branch is for **code, scripts, and experiments**.
 It is **not** the canonical ledger (that’s `transactions`) and it is **not** the deployed site (that’s `gh-pages`).